+- 5. Staff should avoid activities with students that present opportunities for inappropriate relationships or that create the appearance that the staff and student are in an inappropriate relationship. - i.a.
+In certain situations, the following activities may be within professional staff/student boundaries (for example, if a staff member's child is friends with another student).
+However, in these situations, a staff member must never be alone with a student and the staff member's supervisor must be made aware of the staff member's activities and receive prior approval.
+In general, the following activities must be avoided and could result in a violation of this Policy.
+These include: - a- i.
+Being alone with an individual student out of the view of others, unless required in connection with providing educational services in accordance with your employment (e.g., health screening, counseling, therapy, nursing, personal care and other services required by individualized education plans, 504 plans or other medical condition action plans). - b. ii.
+Inviting or allowing individual students to visit the staff member's home. - e. iii.
+Visiting a student's home or meeting the student at another location outside of school for non-educational purposes. - d. iv.
+Transporting a student in a staff member's private vehicle without written permission of the principal and the parent, and in line with Section II.G.37.

+2.6.
+Electronic Communication

 - a.
-Being alone with an individual student out of the view of others, unless required in connection with providing educational services in accordance with your employment (e.g., health screening, counseling, therapy, nursing, personal care and other services required by individualized education plans, 504 plans or other medical condition action plans). - b.
-Inviting or allowing individual students to visit the staff member's home. - c.
-Visiting a student's home or meeting the student at another location outside of school for non-educational purposes. - d.
-Transporting a student in a staff member's private vehicle without written permission of the principal and the parent, and in line with Section II.G.3.

-2. Electronic Communication

-- a.
 When communicating with students via electronic means, staff members must abide by the Board's Staff Acceptable Use Policy.
-Staff members communicating with students via electronic means must do so using the CPS network and for educational purposes only. - Staff members must not engage in any unacceptable behavior with students via electronic means.
+Staff members communicating with students via electronic means must do so using the CPS network and for educational purposes only. - b.
+Staff members must not engage in any unacceptable behavior with students via electronic means.
 Staff members should also avoid any appearances of impropriety with students via electronic means. - c.
 Staff members must not communicate with students via a student's mobile device, whether phone, text or instant message, except when permitted by an exception outlined in the Staff Acceptable Use Policy. - d.
 Staff members must not communicate with students via a student's personal email account. - e.
 Staff members must not accept or initiate connections with current students on social networking sites. - f.
 If a staff member has a social networking site for educational purposes, the staff member must obtain permission from the principal and parents to engage with students via this site.

-3. Travel/Transportation
+3. 7.
+Travel/Transportation

-- i.
+i-a.
 Consistent with the Board's Student Travel Policy, staff members are strongly discouraged from transporting a student in the staff members' private vehicle(s) under any circumstances.
 However, staff members may transport a student with the written consent of both the principal and parent/guardian of the student.
 Written consent from the parent/guardian must be given in advance of the trip on the Private Vehicle Permission Slip available on the employee intranet site for Student Travel.
-If the principal gives consent to a staff member to transport a student in a private vehicle, the principal must maintain a copy of the staff member's driver's license and insurance documentation. - ii.
+If the principal gives consent to a staff member to transport a student in a private vehicle, the principal must maintain a copy of the staff member's driver's license and insurance documentation.

+ii.b.
 If a staff member transports a student with permission from the parent/guardian and the principal, efforts should be made for an additional adult to be in the car such that the staff member is not alone with a student outside the view of others.

-H. Unfounded Hotline Reports
+H. Unfounded DCFS Hotline Reports